13 best things to do in Canberra: city guide

 The Australian War Memorial pays tribute to all Australians who have died in war since 1914.
 This impressive museum features displays on World War I, World War II, and more recent conflicts, as well as a shrine to the Anzacs.

 There are also memorials to different Australian units and individuals and a section on Australian military history.
-The Australian War Memorial is open from 10 am-5 pm every day except for Christmas Day.
+Although it is for sure worth visiting this important historical place, it was closed to the public due to a political event.

 Enjoy the views from the Mount Ainslie Lookout